cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - AAAA - maps a host name to an IPv6 address
 - CNAME - maps a hostname toa nother hostname
 	- the target is a domain name which must have an A or AAAA record
-	- you cannot create a CNAME record for the top node aof a DNS namespace (Zone Apex)
+	- you cannot create a CNAME record for the top node of a DNS namespace (Zone Apex)
 		- i.e., you can't create for `example.com`, but you can create for `www.example.com`
 - NS - name servers for the Hosted Zone
 	- control how traffic is routed for a domain